oktay-be/gcp-testing-agent/gcp_testing_agent.md

 This agent acts as the intelligent "brain" in an autonomous software development lifecycle (SDLC).
 It receives natural language testing instructions from a higher-level agent (like a GitHub-based "Test Organizer"), executes those instructions by interacting with live Google Cloud services, and reports back a definitive `PASSED` or `FAILED` status.

+The current specialization focuses on AISports cloud functions.
+The agent:

+- Publishes canonical scraper requests to the `scraping-requests` topic, triggering the same code path as `scraper_function/trigger_test_tr.py`.
+- Reads intermediate artifacts in `news_data/` and `batch_processing/` buckets (batch requests, raw Vertex outputs, merged summaries).
+- Queries Cloud Logging for each Cloud Function involved, surfacing errors and correlating timestamps with the GitHub task.
+- Verifies deployments via the Cloud Functions API to ensure new revisions are active before marking a change as passed.
+- Applies newsroom prioritization rules (fights → derbies → scandals → transfers → press conferences, football before basketball) when validating the `result_merger_function` output.

 ---

 ## 🚀 Features